A New Monte Carlo Based Algorithm for the Gaussian Process Classification Problem: Simulation Experiments

-We considered artificially generated data using Gaussian class-conditional densities.
-For these problems, using the Bayes classifier's formula, one can compute the true posterior probability $P(y_i=1|x)\equiv P^{true}_i$ which the Gaussian process classifier attempts to model.
+We considered artificially generated data using Gaussian class-conditional densities, and real data sets.
+For the artificial problems, using the Bayes classifier's formula, one can compute the true posterior probability $P(y_i=1|x)\equiv P^{true}_i$ which the Gaussian process classifier attempts to model.
 However, we must emphasize that these true posterior probabilities need not be the same as those obtained by GPC, as GPC is based on a different formulation.
-If either proposed algorithm or the Titsias et al algorithm does a good job converging to the true value of the sought integral, but it turns out to be far from the true posterior, then it is not the fault of the algorithm.
+If either proposed or competing algorithms do a good job converging to the true value of the sought integral, but it turns out to be far from the true posterior, then it is not the fault of the algorithm.
 It should be attributed to the degree of validity of the Gaussian process formulation or to the finite sampled-ness of the training data.
 Nevertheless, a comparison with the true posterior provides a useful sanity check.
-We computed the mean absolute error between each competing method's estimated probabilities and $P^{true}_i$ (let us denote them by MAE(TITSIAS) and MAE(NEW)).
+We computed the mean absolute error between each competing method's estimated probabilities and $P^{true}_i$ (let us denote them by MAE-POST(NEW), MAE-POST(TITSIAS), MAE-POST(ESS), and MAE-POST(HMC)).
+This measure applies only for synthetic problems, as for real problems we do not know the true posteriors.
+We also computed the following measure.
+For each pattern, we obtain the median of all four algorithms' estimated probability $P_i^{med}$.
+This so-called ``consensus" value is compared against each algorithm's estimated probabilities.
+We get ${\rm Mean}_i\Bigl(|P_i-P_i^{med}|\Bigr)$ for each method (denote these by MAE-MED(NEW), MAE-MED(TITSIAS), MAE-MED(ESS), and MAE-MED(HMC)).
+This measure will expose the aberrant algorithm that fails to converge, and is therefore a useful sanity check.
+We have computed a similar measure for the log marginal likelihood.

+The problems considered are described as follows.
 Let $d$ be the dimension of the feature vector, and let $e_d$ denote the $d$-dimensional vector of all ones.
 Also, let: